We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Away fans will be discouraged from using Kew Bridge station post-match but any that do choose to use this station will have to walk round from Capital Interchange Way and up Lionel Road South to join the same queuing system.

-Please note: Gunnersbury station is currently operating as "exit only" for one hour fifteen minutes after the final whistle.
+Please note: Gunnersbury station is currently operating as "exit only" for around one hour after the final whistle.
 The next nearest London Overground station is South Acton and the next nearest District line tube station is Chiswick Park or alternatively Acton Town provides both the District and Piccadilly lines.

 In the unlikely event that we should have to evacuate the stadium, please adhere to the advice given by front line staff and on our public address system.